ndbroadbent/ndbroadbent.github.io/content/posts/2018-02-12-what-i-learned-while-making-a-game-with-react-native.md

 (although you'd have to add support for Android), and [react-game-kit](https://github.com/FormidableLabs/react-game-kit) provides a way to manage sprites and animations.

-I want to make a few more simple games, and I'm going to stick with React Native.
-I can fork SudoBlock and reuse a lot of the code that I've already written.
+I want to make a few more simple games.
+I'm going to stick with React Native because I can fork SudoBlock and reuse a lot of the code that I've already written.

 If your goal is to build a cross-platform mobile game, and you need to build it fast, then I would recommend learning Godot or Unity.